ChiLiubio/microeco/README.md

 ```

 Install microeco from github (beta version).
-We suggest this method because there are some minor improvements compared to the version in CRAN.
+We **suggest** using this method because there are some minor improvements compared to the version in CRAN.

 ```r
 # If devtools package is not installed, first install it